How to choose a financial advisor

 1. Education, Qualification and Certification

-Review your prospective advisor's educational background and experience, to learn why that particular person may be uniquely positioned to help you with your financial situation.
+Review your advisor's educational background, qualifications, and experience, to learn how is he different from other advisors.
 In particular, seek advisors who have demonstrated that they can actually apply their knowledge to develop an optimal strategy for you.

-An advisor's website and articles could be a good starting point to learn about their qualifications, planning practice, and thought process.
+An advisor's website and opinion articles can be a good starting point to learn about their qualifications, investment style, and thought process.
 You can get detailed information on independent advisors registered with their states or the Securities and Exchange Board of India (SEBI).
 Also, try to glean what steps an advisor has taken to continue to increase their knowledge base in personal finance.
 One way to gauge this is through the various certifications they may hold.
 Specifically, take the time to learn about both the upfront requirements needed to attain a certification and the ongoing requirements for maintaining the designation.

 For example, the Certified Financial Planner designation (CFP®) is considered the gold standard in financial planning circles.
 To get the CFP® designation, planners must take extensive, specialized coursework, pass a six-hour exam, and accrue three years of relevant experience.
 Every two years, members must complete at least 30 hours of continuing education.